Skip to main content

 Best for: Engineering-led teams who want planning and execution in one tool

 Linear's roadmap feature launched as a natural extension of its issue tracker.
-For teams that want to plan and build in the same tool, it's the most seamless option.
+For teams that want to plan and build in the same tool, it's the tightest integration.
 It works best for agile roadmaps where sprints and epics map directly to roadmap items.

 Key features: Project roadmaps, cycle planning, triage workflows, GitHub integration